Viral dermatoses in cats – the 5 most common

 Treatment

-Treatment depends on the symptoms and usually includes supportive measures and treatment of secondary infections.
-It is not possible to cure the underlying disease, but the symptoms can be alleviated through targeted therapies.
+Treatment depends on the symptoms and usually includes supportive measures and the treatment of secondary infections.
+A cure for the underlying disease is not possible, but the symptoms can be alleviated through targeted therapies.

 Diagnostic process for viral dermatoses in cats